czzarr/czzarr.github.com/source/_posts/2012-04-04-what-we-didnt-learn-in-college.markdown

 are mainly researchers in engineering schools for example, to this concern but it's up to the professors to promote personaly the right platforms.
-Professors do already a great job teaching us their knowledge, they should go further and encourage us to capitalize on their teaching.
+Professors do already a great job teaching us their knowledge, **they should go further and encourage us to capitalize on their teaching**.